rxdu/libxmotion/planning/docs/doxygen/mainpage.md

     * ...
     * Edge n_m

 A minimal implementation of Graph consists of a list of vertices, each of which has an unique ID and a list of edges.
-For path finding in the graph, we have attributes, such as cost, in the edge and search function, such as A* search can be provided with the graph.
-These attributes and methods are generic for all graphs.
+For path finding in the graph, we need to add extra attributes, such as edge cost in Edge and heuristics, flags in Vertex for A* search.
+These attributes are generic for all graphs.

 In different contexts, we usually want to add non-generic attributes to the vertex so that it can be meaningful for the application.
 For example when we use a graph to represent a square grid, a square cell can be regarded as a vertex, and the connectivities of a cell with its neighbour cells can be represented as edges.
 In this case, a square cell (vertex) may have attributes such as its location in the grid and its occupancy type (cell filled with obstacle or not).
 Such attributes can be very different across different applications, thus they are not modeled directly in the "Vertex" data structure.
 Instead, the "additional information" is packed into a separate object (called a **node** in this design) and we associate a node with a vertex uniquely.